mo-zag/mo-zag-code/readme.markdown

 <p>Deploy code to development via capistrano NOTE: commit all your changes to mo and them run the command bellow after the command change Gemfile and uncomment Development and comment put production.</p>

+<p>NOTE: Before you deploy or commit any changes you should run rvmsudo bundle update (this will update the changes to compnenets gems we have made)</p>

 <pre>cap dev deploy:cold</pre>